Classification of SARS-CoV-2 Variants through The Epistatical Circos Plots with Convolutional Neural Networks: Discussion

 The strong lineage-specific separability observed in our epistatic maps reflects the fact that SARS-CoV-2 evolution is highly modular.
 Major variants such as Alpha, Delta, and Omicron exhibit characteristic constellations of mutations that arise in the context of strong selective pressures—particularly immune evasion and enhanced receptor binding.
 These constellations are not random collections of substitutions; rather, they represent co-evolving mutational modules shaped by both functional requirements and structural constraints of the viral proteome.
 For example, Omicron’s extensive set of Spike mutations includes both destabilizing and compensatory changes, forming tightly integrated epistatic networks that allow the lineage to escape neutralizing antibodies while maintaining receptor affinity.
-The DCA-inferred couplings recovered in our study recapitulate these known biological patterns, suggesting that the statistical signatures captured by our method correspond to genuine co-adaptive interactions in the viral genome.
+The DCA-inferred couplings recovered in our studies show patterns that are qualitatively consistent with previously reported biological interactions, suggesting that the statistical signatures captured by our method may reflect underlying co-adaptive mechanisms in the viral genome.

 The rare misclassification between Alpha and Delta further reinforces the biological realism of our findings.
 Although these lineages are phylogenetically distant, both experienced phases of rapid global spread and independently acquired recurrent mutations in genomic regions under strong selective pressure, such as Spike NTD and RBD residues implicated in immune evasion.
 These episodes of convergent evolution create partial overlap in their epistatic profiles, explaining the slight ambiguity observed in the model’s predictions.
 Such patterns underscore the importance of analyzing SARS-CoV-2 evolution not solely through phylogenetic divergence but also through the lens of shared adaptive pathways and repeated mutational solutions.